VerifyTests/Verify/readme.source.md

 Note that auto accepted changes in `.verified.` files remain visible in source control tooling.

+### OnHandlers

+`OnFirstVerify` is called when there is no verified file.

+`OnVerifyMismatch` is called when a received file does not match the existing verified file.

+snippet: OnHandlers

 ## Received and Verified

  * **All `*.verified.*` files should be committed to source control.**